 The awarded vendor will be required to provide a Statement of Work to clearly define the scope of requested services, define the vendor’s and MISSOURI WESTERN’s responsibilities in relation to the project, define associated timelines and outline anticipated initial and ongoing costs.

-TIMELINE: MISSOURI WESTERN will submit all artwork to the awarded vendor by July 1, 2016 and MISSOURI WESTERN expects all pieces to be printed by August 1, 2016 (other than 10b and 15 – see timeline on page 3).
+TIMELINE: MISSOURI WESTERN will submit all artwork to the awarded vendor by July 1, 2016 and MISSOURI WESTERN expects all pieces to be printed by August 1, 2016 (except for 10b and 15 which will have earlier deadlines – see timeline on page 3).
 A portion of these pieces must be delivered to the MISSOURI WESTERN campus by the same date and the awarded vendor will store/mail the remaining pieces based on dates set forth by MISSOURI WESTERN (see Mail Service – page 4).
 The awarded vendor will be required to provide MISSOURI WESTERN with a timeline that outlines a production schedule needed to meet the delivery dates.
 A vendor’s timeline must include a schedule for programming, data configuration, a testing cycle and for data delivery/proofs/approval for each mailed piece.
 Late deliveries are not acceptable.
 In the rare case of a late delivery, vendors will be assessed 1% per day for each day past the mutually agreed delivery date.
 If MISSOURI WESTERN is responsible for delaying the production schedule/delivery date, the vendor must notify us in writing the impact the delay will have on the production schedule at the time of the event or change in specifications.
 Also, if the vendor is responsible for delaying the production schedule/delivery date, the vendor must notify MISSOURI WESTERN of the impact of the delay.

 The vendor should adhere to the following timeline: